dudekmichal/gentoo/readme.md

 cp --dereference /etc/resolv.conf /mnt/gentoo/etc/
 ```

-## 12. mounting the necessary filesystems
+## 12. mount the necessary filesystems
 In a few moments, the Linux root will be changed towards the new location.
 To make sure that the new environment works properly, certain filesystems need to be made available there as well.
 ```bash
 mount -t proc /proc /mnt/gentoo/proc